 Get ready for your auto insurance rate to spike.
 The teen car theft “epidemic” brought to light recently by Pinellas County Sheriff Bob Gualtieri is impacting all of us in another way: our wallets.

 Car insurance rates are going up between 5 to 10 percent across Tampa Bay, according to several independent insurance agents.
-And they attribute it to the rise in grand theft auto crimes, car thefts and an increase in motor vehicle crashes, particularly in Pinellas County.
+And they attribute it to the rise in grand theft auto crimes, car thefts and an increase in motor vehicle crashes.

 Laurie Laurenty of Solutions Insurance Group and Jeff DeNight of Bentley Denight Insurance both say their clients are getting sticker shock.
 Pinellas and Hillsborough Counties already have some of the highest car insurance rates in Florida, but now those rates are going even higher.